jenkinsci/opentelemetry-agent-metrics-plugin/README.md

 ## Configuration of Grafana

 The dashboard to which this plugin links should be able to display the metrics gathered from the agents.
+[Node Exporter Full](https://grafana.com/grafana/dashboards/1860-node-exporter-full/) is a good basis.

+The dashboard [node-exporter-full-ci.json](node-exporter-full-ci.json) was built from the one linked above.<br>
+It additionally allows selecting by jobGroup, jobName, jobId and executor.

+* The jobGroup variable is useful for multi-branch pipeline jobs to narrow the selection of jobNames to only those of the selected multibranch pipeline.
+* The jobName corresponds to the Jenkins job name
+* The jobId is the job ID as assigned by Jenkins to each build
+* The executor allows to select which agent of a build the metrics were gathered on.
+  This is useful for builds involving multiple agents (eg. using parallel stages).
+  The `onMonit` step needs to be explicitly used for each stage running on a different node.

 ## Hardware requirements